 In Texas, one of the most prevalent insects is the bee.
 In Texas, we remove several different types of bees that range from:

-However, it is important to note that not all bees are created equal.
-There are several key differences between each bee species that are important to note when you are trying to identify what type of infestation you have in your home.
-At Bee Safe Bee Removal, we take into account the different species of bees and begin our job from there.
+However, it is essential to note that not all bees are created equal.
+There are several key differences between each bee species necessary to report when identifying what type of infestation you have in your home.
+At Bee Safe Bee Removal, we consider the different species of bees and begin our job from there.
 Here are some main differences between bees that you may find in or around your Texas home.

 Identifying Bees by Looks

-One of the biggest ways to tell the differences between bees is visual cues.
-While Honey Bees are known for the orange and black visual stripes, these are not the common colors and body types of other bees.
+One of the most significant ways to tell the differences between bees is visual cues.
+While Honey Bees are known for the orange and black visible stripes, these are not the typical colors and body types of other bees.

 Bumblebee